Netanyahu softens judicial overhaul but showdown with top court looms | Law-Order

 The amended bill further stipulates that no more than two Supreme Court justices can be appointed by regular panel voting in a given Knesset session.
 Any appointments beyond that would have to be approved by a majority vote including at least one judge and one opposition lawmaker among selection panel members.
 The Black Flags activist group said demonstrations that have already shaken the country and reached into its normally apolitical military would be intensified.
 It accused Netanyahu of attempting "to put the protest to sleep with pretty words."

-Netanyahu had faced some coalition censure, though his conservative Likud Party voted overwhelmingly in favour the amended bill.
-"I awoke to a morning of capitulation," Tally Gotliv, a Likud lawmaker, told Ynet Radio.
-"We surrendered on the reforms."
-(Writing by Dan Williams; Editing by Raju Gopalakrishnan, Nick Macfie, Angus MacSwan, Mark Porter and Cynthia Osterman)
+Netanyahu had faced some coalition censure, though his conservative Likud party voted overwhelmingly in favour of the amended bill.
+(Additional reporting by Ari Rabinovitch; Writing by Dan Williams; Editing by Raju Gopalakrishnan, Nick Macfie, Angus MacSwan, Mark Porter and Cynthia Osterman)